torrejonv/teranode/docs/networkConsensusRules.md

 As of 2017, the Target value is adjusted every block.
 However, in the original release of Bitcoin, the Target value was adjusted every 14 days.

-The UBSV Node system will maintain the current Target Adjustment schedule of every block, but the system may be updated in the future to return to the original Target Adjustment schedule.
+The Teranode Node system will maintain the current Target Adjustment schedule of every block, but the system may be updated in the future to return to the original Target Adjustment schedule.

 ### Genesis Block Rule: